elders

 #fhtogglels/read bio/close/ib

 In addition to being a Redemption Tempe elder, Eric serves as a pastoral coach for Frontiers by helping missionaries around the world thrive in following Jesus.
-He also enjoys using his training to provide corporate coaching.
 Eric loves being an elder alongside the other leaders who aim to take God seriously and themselves less so.
 He and his wife Amy have been married since 1994 and have two adult children.
-They are enjoying this season of empty nesting.
-Eric is an avid traveler and recently reached a personal milestone of visiting 50 countries and all 50 states by age 50.
+They enjoy travel to far away countries and also quiet weekends at their cabin on the Rim.